Nice to meet you.

 3. Address repeat (non-scheduled) absences with the employee

-Once you have a plan in place to monitor absences and an absenteeism policy, you and your employees will be clear about what they can expect with repeated, unapproved absences.
-Bear in mind, you will need to be prepared to follow through with these procedures.
+Once you have a plan to monitor absences and an absenteeism policy, you and your employees will be clear about what they can expect with repeated, unapproved absences.
+Bear in mind that you must be prepared to follow these procedures.

-If you have an employee who is historically punctual but is suddenly tardy more often than not, there may be a legitimate reason why.
-Likewise, employees who are typically reliable that become frequently absent, might be experiencing something outside of work that’s affecting their presence.
+If you have an employee who is historically punctual but suddenly tardy more often than not, there may be a legitimate reason why.
+Likewise, employees who are typically reliable but become frequently absent might be experiencing something outside of work that’s affecting their presence.

-As their leader, it falls to you to determine if the excessive absenteeism or tardiness warrants consequences (i.e. blatant disregard) or if it is a situation that could be remedied with an adjustment to their scheduling (i.e. transportation or childcare issues).
+As their leader, you must determine whether excessive absenteeism or tardiness warrants consequences (e.g., blatant disregard) or if it could be remedied with an adjustment to their scheduling (e.g., transportation or childcare issues).

 4. Determine how many is too many